-201. General Psychology
+201. General Psychology.
+I and II

 An introductory course intended to give the beginner some orientation to the field of psychology in general in respect to viewpoints, methods, and assumptions; the major emphasis is on the motivational, emotional, and cognitional aspects of the normal adult human being.
 It is advisable that the student have had a course in human physiology.
 Not open to Freshmen, except by special permission.
-Offered both semesters.

-202. Educational Psychology
+202. Educational Psychology.
+I and II

 A psychological study of the forming of personality as it takes place in the classroom of the elementary and secondary schools.
 The course seeks to develop a sound foundation in principle and in fact for the understanding of a child in the learning process.
 The observed facts of child life with reference to the classroom are interpreted according to the Scriptural doctrine of man and the Scriptural mandate in education.
 Psychology 201, or its equivalent, is a prerequisite.
-Offered both semesters.

-204. Child Psychology
+204. Child Psychology.
+I and II

 A study of the physical, motor, social, emotional, linguistic, intellectual and valuational development of the child.
 An attempt is made to trace these aspects of the human being's development from babyhood through adolescence.
 Course 201, or its equivalent, is a prerequisite.
-Offered both semesters.

-207. Adolescent Psychology

-A specialized course in developmental psychology directed specifically to the period from puberty to adulthood.
-Prerequisites: 201 and 204.
-Not offered 1965-'66.
+207. Adolescent Psychology.
+I Three hours A specialized course in developmental psychology directed specifically to the period from puberty to adulthood.
+Prerequisite: 201 and 204.

-209. Mental Hygiene
+209. Mental Hygiene.
+II

 A study of personal attitudes toward reality and the solution of maladjustment by means of integration.
 Prerequisite: 201.
-Offered second semester.